Transfer and Post-Bacc Application is Open

 First-year and Running Start

-You are considered a transfer student if you’ve enrolled in college coursework after graduating from high school or completing your GED and will need to complete the Transfer Application for Admission and Scholarships.
+If you enrolled in college coursework after graduating from high school or completing your GED, you will need to apply as a transfer student.
 If you require a student visa to study in the United States, you should apply as an international student.

 January 1